 They weren't authorized to break the law.

-800, 941 Sean, our number, if you want to be a part of the program, we'll get into all of this and much, much more.
+If you want to be a part of the program, we'll get into all of this and much, much more.

-So Petty, you know, beyond the lunatics that have no problem, you know, praising and honoring the alleged assassin of the United Healthcare CEO.
+South Petty, you know, beyond the lunatics that have no problem, you know, praising and honoring the alleged assassin of the United Healthcare CEO.

-Anyway, food workers in DC have pledged to refuse service, cause other inconveniences for members of the incoming Trump administration when they dine out over the next four years.
+Anyway, food workers in D.C. have pledged to refuse service, cause other inconveniences for members of the incoming Trump administration when they dine out over the next four years.

-Well, um, you're pretty stupid if you do that, with all due respect, but that doesn't surprise me.
+Well, you're pretty stupid if you do that, with all due respect, but that doesn't surprise me.

-Now, if I owned a restaurant or I worked worked again as a bartender as I did in a waiter, whatever.
+Now, if I owned a restaurant or I worked again as a bartender, as I did in a waiter, whatever, I'd be glad to have liberals come in and spend their money.

 You know why?